Center for Process Studies: Library and archives

 The Hartshorne Archive makes the primary and secondary works of Charles Hartshorne accessible.
 The library also maintains an archive of the works of Will Beardslee.
 Papers by the CPS co-directors and others, including Alfred North Whitehead, Charles Birch, John Spencer, and Daniel Day Williams, are held in special collections.
 Unpublished conference and seminar papers are also in the library holdings.
 CPS regularly hosts visiting scholars who make use of these resources for their research.

 Conferences and seminars

 The Center organizes conferences, seminars, and lectures on topics ranging from physics, education, and ecology to Buddhist and Chinese philosophy; from gender, race, poverty, and human rights to hermeneutics and transpersonal psychology.
 These conferences are a central part of CPS's work as they demonstrate the relevance of process thought to many fields.

+The Center for Process Studies: Conferences and Conversations is a pictorial history of the original Center for Process Studies which includes Charles Hartshorne, John Cobb Jr., David Ray Griffin, Lewis S. Ford, Catherine Keller, and others associated with the Center's history.
+The Center for Process Studies: Conferences and Conversations includes original letters, CPS conference lists, photographs, and other ephemera from the CPS archives.
+The book was edited and published by Jahan Brian Ihsan, in December 2022, and contains a foreword by Wm.
+Andrew Schwartz, Executive Director of Center for Process Studies.